hynesy23/Bankifi-Tech-Test/README.md

 git --version
 ```

+You will also require an API key from the Marvel Developer Portal, https://developer.marvel.com/account.
+In order to keep it private, create a .env file at the root of your application in which to store it, and then add this file to .gitignore before making public.

 If you do not have git installed on your machine please follow this guide.

 ### Installation/Running local version